 In terms of WPBakery Page Builder bugs, I very rarely have someone report a bug.
 The plugin is working pretty much flawlessly for all my customers, which makes their and my life easier!

 I actually spend more time developing a theme and demo with the WPBakery Page Builder.
-The reason for this is because now my themes can be more advanced and include features.
+The reason for this is that now my themes can be more advanced and include features.
 Previously I would create 1 or maybe 2 homepage templates now with the WPBakery Page Builder I can technically create an unlimited number of pages and layouts.

 I actually developed a plugin called “WPBakery Page Builder Extension” which adds over 30 more modules to my theme (included with my Total WordPress Theme).
 This plugin took me quite a lot of time to develop but it was very easy to create because the WPBakery Page Builder is SOOO easy to “extend”.
 And the development of this plugin will definitely make it a lot faster for me to create new themes and theme demos in the future.

 It’s been a while since the first version of WPBakery Page Builder saw the daylight and we tried really hard to improve it in different directions.
-How do you see evolution process and which directions are most crucial for you as a theme author?
+How do you see the evolution process and which directions are most crucial for you as a theme author?

 From what I’ve seen all the updates/edits to the WPBakery Page Builder have been fantastic.
 I’ve recently started playing around with the Front-End editor which I think a lot of customers will love to have.
 I am not a huge fan of the Front-End editor but I’m thinking it will “grow” on me over time 😉